Safeguarding Policy

 The PCC is committed to good working practice on health and safety issues.
 The PCC has public liability insurance through Ecclesiastical Insurance.

-Accident Books are maintained in Church (in the noticeboard area) and in the Church Centre (attached to the noticeboard near the women’s lavatories).
-Entries made in either accident book should be detached from the book along the perforated strips and passed to the parish priest as soon as possible.
+Accident Books are maintained in Church (in the welcome area) and in the Church Centre (in the entrance lobby).
+Entries made in either accident book should be detached from the book along the perforated strips and passed to the vicar as soon as possible.
 Accidents resulting from anything other than personal negligence will be discussed by the PCC.

 Other organizations using the Church or Church Centre will have access to a copy of this policy.
 Individuals who hire the Church Centre will be asked to take personal responsibility for the welfare of any children in their care.
 Organizations which work with children and which hire the Church Centre will be expected not only to be familiar with this policy, but also to work in accordance with any government guidelines which may be relevant to their activities.